mangecoeur/ipython-desktop/README.md

+# PROJECT ON HOLD - Waiting for Jupyter ascending

+The IPython project is undergoing heavy development at the moment as it is split into the Jupyter environment for interactive computing with IPython as just one of many supported kernels.
+As such, developing a desktop wrapped around the project means tracking a rapidly moving target.
+Therefore, I've decided to wait until things settle down a bit - likely the split will be more or less stabilised for version 4.0 which is planned for release later this year, at which point development of IPython desktop can start up again.

 # IPython Notebook Desktop

 This is a proof of concept desktop interface for the IPython Notebook.

 ## What's new
 The latest revision improves ipython configuration and process handling.
 It will now try to automatically figure out the location of your ipython install and the url where the server is available when launched.